 During our daily life, our skin goes through a lot.
 Whether it’s hormonal breakouts in teenage years or rough, dry skin from exposure to the sun over time, even minor skin conditions can have a huge impact on your self-confidence and comfort.

 The skin is the largest organ of the body.
 Part of its job is to create a barrier against any injury and bacteria that could cause you harm.
-And, because it is so exposed, the appearance your skin is often the most obvious way to see if something is wrong inside.
+The appearance of your skin is often the most obvious way to see if something is wrong inside.

 At some point or another during your life, from infancy to old age, you will experience some type of skin disease.
 In fact, a sixth of all visits to the family GP tends to involve a skin condition.